 Q: Do I have to report all the scholarships and grants I received on the financial aid application?
 Where do I report that?

 A: You only have to report your scholarships and grants received on your application if you filed taxes and reported these to the IRS in your adjusted gross income.
-If you did, you will report this information on question 44d of your Dream Application.
+If you did, you will report this information on Question 44(d) of your the CA Dream Act Application.

 Q: Are work study earnings taxable?
 Do I need to report them on the financial aid application?

-A: Work-study earnings must be reported as taxed income on question 44(c) of your DREAM App/FAFSA.
+A: Work-study earnings must be reported as taxed income on Question 44(c) of your FAFSA/ CA Dream Act Application.

 Q: Do I have to report my current balance of cash, savings and checking accounts?
 It changes every day.

-A: You report the amount in your savings/checking accounts as of the day you filed your Dream Application.
+A: You report the amount in your savings/checking accounts as of the day you filed your CA Dream Act Application.